photon-platform/.github/profile/README.rst

 In our `.photon`_ and `.vim`_ repositories, discover PHOTON's dotfiles, provisioning scripts, vim configurations, and plugins.

-The **PHOTON platform** isn't a product for sale.
-It's an invitation to explore what can be achieved when dedication meets innovation.
-Led by `phi ARCHITECT`_, we're here to illuminate the path to mastering Python and Linux OS, and to redefine the joy of crafting knowledge.
+Led by `phi ARCHITECT`_, the **PHOTON platform** is one of three organizations under their management, the others being `GEOMETOR`_ and `HARMONIC resonance`_.
+We're not here to sell a product; instead, we're offering an invitation to explore what can be achieved when dedication meets innovation.

+Visit our `PHOTON platform website`_ to further illuminate your path to mastering Python and Linux OS, and to redefine the joy of crafting knowledge.

 .. _`phi ARCHITECT`: https://github.com/phiarchitect
 .. _`Pop!_OS`: https://pop.system76.com/